WorthWatch homeWorthWatchSpend less time searching. Watch better.

 Independence

-WorthWatch is designed to remain independent from the creators and content sources we feature.
+WorthWatch is designed to remain independent from the channels and creators we feature.

 We do not build recommendations around paid relationships with the creators listed on the platform.
 Our editorial direction is centered on usefulness, clarity, relevance, and the value a source may offer to its audience.

-If a content source appears on WorthWatch, it should be because we believe it may be worth someone's time.
+If a channel appears on WorthWatch, it should be because we believe it may be worth someone's time.

 What we avoid